sonalsk/Automatic-Screenshot-App/README.md

-# ASCA
+# TASCA

 ## What?
-ASCA is an automatic screenshot capture application
+TASCA is The Automatic Screenshot Capturing Application

 ## Why?
 With ASCA you will never have to worry about taking screenshots during your online meetings or events!